grzpiotrowski/building-env-monitor/docs/index.md

 ![Create a bucket](/docs/images/influxdb-create-bucket.jpg)

 Enter a name for the bucket, in this case we have chosen **apartment-env-data**.
-Optinally set a retention period for the data stored in the bucket.
+Optionally set a retention period for the data stored in the bucket.
 For example, specify to delete the data older than 7 days.
 Click **Create** to finish.

 ![Create a bucket](/docs/images/influxdb-create-bucket-dialog.jpg)